kakul232/backedCrudApi/Readme.md

 ## technologies
 nodejs, express, mongodb,jasmine
 ## How to start
-Have postman and nodejs installed clone the repository by executing this command to your terminal
+Have postman and nodejs installed.

+Clone the repository by executing this command to your terminal

-then cd backedCrudApi
+ cd backedCrudApi
 ## install dependencies
 npm install
 ## configure database